The-Monkeys-and-MAUD/MonkeytestJS/README.md

     ]
 ```

-Urls for the global tests are relative to the **/tests** directory in the MonkeyTestJS directory.
+Urls for all tests (including global tests) are relative to the directory configured in the `testsDir` setting, which
+defaults to `mytests`.

 ***